-Although the accession to power of Chiang Kai-shek impeded the progress of the bourgeois revolution, the revolution had already begun and the main revolutionary force, the mass of the peasantry, continued to press forward.
-In the early thirties, scarcely three years after the country had been 'pacified', there was a series of peasant insurrections.
-Thus the KMT armies were fighting against the revolutionaries-the peasantry-who had been continually oppressed and cheated and were now being driven to extremes of desperation.
+Although the accession to power of Chiang Kai Shek impeded the progress of the bourgeois revolution, the revolution had already begun and the main revolutionary force, the mass of the peasantry, continued to press forward.
+In the early thirties, scarcely three years after the country had been "pacified", there was a series of peasant insurrections.
+These involved the K.M.T. armies and revolutionaries - the peasantry who had been continually oppressed and cheated and were now being driven to extremes of desperation.

-Wherever the masses took action they undertook a general partition of the land.
-This partition was so radical in the province of Kiangsi that the KMT were forced to legitimate it when they 'pacified' the rebellious area in 1934, although such land reform was scarcely in accord with their general policy.
-Chiang Kai-shek had declared, it is true, that he intended to regulate land ownership so that each could have his share, but outside Kiangsi where the partition was imposed by peasants themselves no such reforms took place.
+Wherever the masses took action, they undertook a general partition of the land.
+This partition was so radical in the province of Kiangsi that the K.M.T. were forced to legitimise it when they "pacified" the rebellious area in I934, although such land reform was scarcely in accord with their general policy.
+Chiang Kai Shek had declared, it is true, That he intended to regulate land ownership so that each could have his share; but, outside Kiangsi where the partition was imposed by peasants themselves, no such reforms took place.

-The KMT claimed that co-operatives would improve the living standards of their participants and, although the number of such co-operatives rose from 5,000 to 15,000 between 1933 and 1936, they only in fact served the interests of the landowners.
+The K.M.T. claimed that co-operatives would improve the living standards of their participants and, although the number of such co-operatives rose from 5,000 to I5,000 between I933 and I936, they only in fact served the interests of the landowners.
 The Swedish anthropologist Jan Myrdal, who lived for a time in a country village in Shansi, recorded that the peasants themselves had told him that the credit system brought them further into poverty.
-Their debts to the landlords increased and the troops of the KMT enforced payment.
+Their debts to the landlords increased and the troops of the K.M.T. enforced payment.
 Such conditions, as recorded by Myrdal, lend weight to the assertion that the revolution which smouldered throughout the thirties to explode in the forties was overwhelmingly a peasant revolution.

-The Nanking government under Chiang Kai-shek completely failed to resolve China's most urgent problem, that was the agrarian problem.
-Their incapacity in this field stemmed from the close links between the KMT and those sections of Chinese society whose interests most favoured the maintenance of the traditional system.
-The overt and direct oppression of the peasantry under this sytem was of a distinctly pre-bourgeois nature and showed that remnants of feudalism were still in existence.
+The Nanking government under Chiang Kai Shek completely failed to resolve China's most urgent agrarian problem.
+Their incapacity in this field stemmed from the close links between the K.M.T. and these sections of Chinese society whose interests most favoured the maintenance of the traditional system.
+The overt and direct oppression of the peasantry under this system was of a distinctly pre-bourgeois nature and showed that remnants of feudalism were still in existence.